catalyzeio/stratum-docs/guides/migrating-from-heroku.md

 * Heroku **Application** = Stratum **Environment**

   On Heroku, you have one repository with one or more Procfile targets.
 On Stratum, you have one or more **Code Services**, each instance of which is equivalent to a **Dyno** on Heroku.
-What this means is that working with multiple codebases that use different buildpacks is easier, and only one Code Service needs to be update at a time.
+What this means is that working with multiple codebases that use different buildpacks is easier, and only one Code Service needs to be updated at a time.

 * **Workers**